10. Hospital Treatment in France

 This process of recovery direct from the insurance system is called le tiers de paiement.

-Only where you use a private clinic non-conventionée would you be required to pay your costs directly to the hospital and then claim reimbursement (80% at official tariffs) from the social security system.
+Only where you use a private clinic non-conventionée would you be required to pay your costs directly to the hospital and then claim reimbursement (80% of official tariffs) from the social security system.
 Your voluntary insurer may also pay some or all of those costs not reimbursed by the State.

 10.5.
 Reimbursement Levels